Ficool

 Ayla couldn't help herself.

-Her hearing was heightened as she quietly, stealthily bolted through the trees.
+Her senses sharpened as she darted quietly through the trees.

-Eavesdropping, she overheard that some Alpha was about to use Julius as bait.
+Eavesdropping, she overheard that an Alpha planned to use Julius as bait.

-If she were running through the woods, then Domonic had all the reason in the world to be there still.
+If she were running through the woods, Domonic had every reason in the world to still be in Scarlet Crest.

 Hoping that she did more good than harm, she bolted as fast as she could.

-She knew that if the boys found out, they would kill her themselves, but she had a partial plan, and she knew how to take care of herself.
+She knew if the boys found out, they'd would kill her themselves, but she had a partial plan, and she knew how to take care of herself.

-The goal was to get away from the boys to save them.
+The goal, when she slipped out the front door while they were distracted on the roof, was to get away from the boys to save them.

-Seeing the female wolf zoom past them lowered any suspicions, just as planned.
+Seeing the female wolf zoom past, the Silver Moon men lowered any suspicions, just as planned.

-Lucas assumed Dominic was doing his job instantly.
+Lucas instantly assumed Dominic was doing his job.

-Even though his lips showed delight, his eyes showed sorrow that his mission was over as he looked back to meet his superior's eyes.
+Even though his lips showed delight, his eyes betrayed sorrow as he looked back to meet his superior's eyes.

 Lucas knew how much loyalty meant to him.